Kyndryl: 10 Things to Know About IBM MSP Spin-Out Completion

 - Digital Workplace

-2. Advisory and Implementation Services Practice: This will include a “group of senior business and technology executives who can advise Kyndryl customers on best-in-class digital environments and the adoption and integration of advanced technologies.”
+2. Advisory and Implementation Services Practice: This includes a “group of senior business and technology executives who can advise Kyndryl customers on best-in-class digital environments and the adoption and integration of advanced technologies.”

 3. Customer Base: Kyndryl has relationships with 4,600 customers and a backlog of more than $60 billion.